John Bertram Oakes

 John Bertram Oakes (April 23, 1913 – April 5, 2001) was an iconoclastic and influential U.S. journalist known for his early commitment to the environment, civil rights, and opposition to the Vietnam War.

 Background

 John Bertram Oakes was born on April 23, 1913, in Elkins Park, Pennsylvania, the second son of George Washington Ochs Oakes and Bertie Gans.
 He is regarded as the creator of the modern op-ed page and was editor of the New York Times editorial page from 1961 to 1976.
 His uncle was New York Times publisher Adolph Ochs.
 Oakes attended the Collegiate School and later Princeton University (A.B., 1934), where he was valedictorian of his class and graduated magna cum laude.
-He then became a Rhodes Scholar (A.B., A.M., Queens College, Oxford, 1936).
+He then became a Rhodes Scholar at Queens College, Oxford.

 Career

 On his return to the United States in 1936, he joined the Trenton Times as a reporter.
 A supporter of Franklin D. Roosevelt's New Deal, he moved to Washington in 1937, where he became a political reporter for The Washington Post.
 In Washington, he covered the U.S. Congress, the Dies Un-American Activities Committee and F.D.R.'s 1940 campaign.

 When the United States joined World War II in 1941, Oakes entered the Army as a private in the infantry.
 His training at Camp Ritchie and connection to the Ritchie Boys allowed him to be recruited into the O.S.S. (the Office of Strategic Services), and as a result he served two years in Europe, capturing and "turning" enemy agents still in communication with the Nazis.
 In recognition of his service there he received the Bronze Star, the Croix de Guerre, the Medaille de Reconnaissance and the Order of the British Empire.
 He ended the war with the rank of lieutenant colonel.